Blind-Striker/infinityfiction/README.md

 Providing a configurable, extendable and moduler framework for developers, Service Oriented Architecture,
 In the end providing developers a SaaS model API.

+## License

+See the LICENSE file for license rights and limitations.